siegfriedgreg/GoodDay2Fly/README.md

 # GoodDay2Fly

-GoodDay2Fly is a python weather app that uses openweathermap.com API to get weather data for your location.
-The data response is saved in a JSON format in a specified file.
-The user should input their own API key in the user_data.py file.
-The user will also be able to set their own desired weather parameters there as well.
+GoodDay2Fly is a python weather app that uses openweathermap.com API to get current weather data for your location, and will display the five day outlook rated on user input.
+The data response is saved in a JSON format in a specified file for future recall and prevent repeat html queries.
+The user should input their own API key in the usbu.txt file, and set their own desired weather parameters as well.

-Output consists of the current weather, and a weekly outlook.
+Output consists of the current weather, and 5 day outlook.

           Current Weather:
     Date: Sat, June 13         Time: 10:41:11 PM